gvwilson/sensibleadventures/litany.md

-quests and dread empires and heroes armed with blasters who nevertheless fought with swords, they were all there, ready to be passed on through the aeons until they came home once again.
+quests and dread empires and heroes armed with blasters who nevertheless fought with swords, they were all there, ready to be passed on through the aeons until humanity's distant mechanical descendants brought them home once again.

 George stared at the blank page in front of him.
 The next set of satellites was going up in a month.